rtaleb/Clinic-Mobile-Application/README.md

 ## 🚀 Usage

-Here's how you can start using Project Name:
+Here's how you can start using Clinic-Mobile-Application:
 1. Launch the app on your Android device.
-2. Explore the features:
+2. Explore the features.
-   - Feature 1: How to use it.
-   - Feature 2: How to use it.
-   - Feature 3: How to use it.

 ## 📚 Documentation

-For detailed information on how to use Project Name, please refer to our Documentation.
+For detailed information on how to use Clinic-Mobile-Application, please refer to our Documentation.

 ## 📜 License